Greece's Piraeus Bank appoints new CEO at Geniki unit

-ATHENS (Reuters) - Piraeus Bank (BOPr.AT), Greece’s second largest lender by assets, appointed a new chief executive at its unit Geniki Bank, it said on Tuesday.
+ATHENS, Oct 15 (Reuters) - Piraeus Bank, Greece’s second largest lender by assets, appointed a new chief executive at its unit Geniki Bank, it said on Tuesday.

 Manos will stay with the group and advise Piraeus Bank’s top management on strategy.